DangerOnTheRanger/nimatic/README.md

 * `templates/base.html` - this is the base template that Nimatic will cause all other templates to inherit from.
 * One other non-base template for your pages/posts to use.
 * An index page.
-Technically not necessary as far as Nimatic is concerned, but your site hould probably have one.
+Technically not necessary as far as Nimatic is concerned, but your site should probably have one.

 Pages with Nimatic are directories underneath the `pages` directory, each containing two files: `meta.json`, which